-- (1) Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - (A) The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth Requirements. - (B) A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - (2) Obtainment of a minimum grade point average of 2.0.
+- Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - (A) The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth Requirements. - (B) A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - Obtainment of a minimum grade point average of 2.0.

-- 1. Apply mathematical concepts to model and solve real-life situations.
-(Institutional SLO: Critical Thinking) - 2.
-Demonstrate an ability to correctly apply mathematical principles using appropriate notation and terminology.
-(Institutional SLOs: Communication, Critical Thinking) - 3.
-Create, interpret, and analyze visual representations of mathematical expressions.
+- Apply mathematical concepts to model and solve real-life situations.
+(Institutional SLO: Critical Thinking) 1. - Demonstrate an ability to correctly apply mathematical principles using appropriate notation and terminology.
+(Institutional 2.
+SLOs: Communication, Critical Thinking) - 3 Create, interpret, and analyze visual representations of mathematical expressions.
 (Institutional SLOs: Communication, Critical Thinking)

 Dept. /No. Title Units

-Required Cou urses:
+Required Cou ırses:

-MATH 001A Calculus 4
+Calculus

 MATH 001B Calculus 4

 MATH 002A Multivariate Calculus 5

 Restricted Ele ectives:

 Choose one (1) course from the following:

 MATH 002B, MATH 002C 4

 Choose one (1) course from the following.
-MATH 002B of or
+MATH 002 2B or

-MATH 002C may be taken if it has not been used to fulfill requirement above:
+MATH 002C i MATH 002C may be taken if it has not been used to fulfill requirement above:

 MATH 002B, MATH 002C, MATH 004, MATH 014,

 S 089

-urses
+Required Cou ırses 13

 Restricted Ele ectives 7-9

-CSU or IGETO General Education Requirements 37-39
+CSU or IGETC General Education Requirements37-39 37-39

 Transferable elective units as needed.

-MINIMUM TRANSFERABLE UNITS60 60
+MINIMUM TRANSFERABLE UNITS60

-Advisors: B. Berger, L. Christensen, J. Holley, C. Macl. aughlin,
+Advisors: B. Berger, L. Christensen, J. Holley, C. M aclaughlin,

-A. Siciliano -
+A. Siciliano 5